Iván Rozas

-Iván Marcelo Rozas Agüero (born 1 July 1998) is a Chilean professional footballer who plays as a midfielder for Primera B de Chile club Deportes Copiapó.
+Iván Marcelo Rozas Agüero (born 1 July 1998) is a Chilean professional footballer who plays as a midfielder for Rangers de Talca.

 Career

 In 2021, Rozas joined O'Higgins.

 In 2023, Rozas played for Deportes Copiapó.
 He rejoined them as a free agent on 15 July 2025.

+In February 2026, Rozas joined Deportes Antofagasta.
+He left them on 27 May of the same year and switched to Rangers de Talca.